 - American League & National League Winner Odds

 MLB Parlays and Props

-Another two popular bets in Major League Baseball are parlays and propositional bets.
-These bets are also somewhat tricky to land, but for their own reasons.
+Another popular Major League Baseball betting lines to look for are parlays and propositional bets.
+These wagers are also somewhat tricky to land, but for their own reasons.

 Parlay bets involve making a series of unrelated predictions and betting that they will all be correct.
 For example, you might make a parlay bet comprising three different moneyline predictions.
-Or you might combine a moneyline prediction, a totals prediction, and a run line prediction in a single parlay.
+Or you might combine a moneyline, a totals, and a run line prediction in a single parlay.

-The payouts for successful parlays are great, but all of your predictions have to be correct for your bet to win.
+The payouts for successful parlays are great because your selected MLB odds will multiply, but all of your predictions have to be correct for your wager to win.
 Even one incorrect prediction will cause the whole parlay bet to lose.

 Prop bets tend to be riskier than the others that we have discussed.
 They tend to focus on outcomes that are unrelated to the overall result of a game.
 For example, some prop bets you could see are:

 - The score at the end of the first inning.

 - Over/under total strikeouts by a pitcher.